buyco/hiring_challenges/backend_dev_challenge.rst

 Split the recording and processing functionalities into micro-services.

-The API service will record all the incoming boxes in the database.
+The API service will record all the incoming boxes in a database.

-Another service will calculate the volume and record it in the database.
+Another service will calculate the volume and record it in a database.

 The two services must not communicate using `ReST` nor `SOAP`.